AWAH-SIP/AWAH-SIP_Documentation/docs/source/AWAH-SIP_GUI_IO.rst

 Add sound device
 ----------------

-Ther are tree different type of sound devices
+There are tree different types of sound devices

 .. list-table:: Sound devices
    :widths: 200 200